Skip to main content

 xpm run test-pre-release -C ~/Work/xpack-dev-tools/windows-build-tools-xpack.git/build-assets

-For even more tests, on each platform, download the archive from pre-releases/test and check the binaries.
+For additional tests, on each platform, download the archive from pre-releases/test and check the binaries.

 Publish the release